I build thingsthat break things.

 SecurityJunky

-Building & breaking secure systems.
+Notes from building and breaking secure systems.

 BlogAppSecDevSecOpsAI